Date of Birth

 One of 115 people invited to join AMPAS in 2007.

-Was originally cast in The Lovely Bones (2009) as Jack Salmon, but pulled out of the project a day before shooting began despite gaining 20 pounds of weight and growing a beard.
+Was originally cast as Jack Salmon in The Lovely Bones (2009), but after dropping out of the project a day before shooting began, Mark Wahlberg was cast instead.

 Was ranked #23 on Entertainment Weekly's '30 Under 30' the actors list.
 (2008).